 It is best to understand the drivers of certain management approaches - i.e. what led to their decision to approach it that way.
-Approaches and implemented measures may be specific and suit a city, region or country and may not be appropriate to adopt locally.
+Approaches may suit a city, region or country for different reasons but it is important to consider their drivers before considering appropriateness.